oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 <img src="https://github.com/oceanalbin/ColdWarArchive/blob/master/ColdWar_Archive/Documentation/img/Sculpt5.png" width="100%">

 ### Tools
 The tools that I have used for this projects are TextEdit programs, to format and write HTML, CSS and JS.
-For the transcodings I used photoshop, to make sketches and Blender to model and texture props for my videogame.
+For the transcodings I used photoshop, to make sketches.
+I used Blender and Oculus Medium to model and texture props for my videogame.
 To make a videogame I used Unity for the visual creating and Visual Studio to code and format my C#.